Should we or should we not use autoblogging as a method to maintain our blog, improve traffic and overall presence?

 Autoblogging with WordPress how-to tutorial

 Once you set up your mind on building a web presence, you need a solid, reliable platform, a content marketing strategy and a plan, a niche, and topic ideas, to put your blog alive.
-And what better platform to choose than WordPress that already covers more than 38.3% of all websites in the world.
+And what better platform to choose than WordPress which already covers more than 43.3% of all websites in the world.
 That says a lot about its trustworthiness, right?
 You can go from either free or premium WordPress themes, choosing the one that best suits your needs and you’re almost halfway there in creating a solid online space for yourself and your audience.
 Afterward, you’ll need a name for your blog and a brand, defining one that is easy to remember still relevant to your niche and industry you plan to cover.
 It’s an important step that many seem to miss.
 Then, define topics and a niche for your blog, choose the right blogging and autoblogging plugins, and start building your web presence!

 So, to sum it up in steps here’s how to do a good proper autoblogging with WordPress: